peytonmford/PyBer_Analysis/README.md

 ![Fig1](Analysis/Fig1.png)

 The average fare per ride and driver are as expected, with Urban city type creating the most fares and total rides.
+## Summary
+In summary, I believe we need to concentrate for future business decisions on Urban city types.
+The majority of riders, drivers, and revenue come from Urban cities, so focusing our efforts on these cities can increase profits.
+We can also focus to try and grow the Rural and Suburban city types; more advertisement and discount codes can help increase rides in these city types.